Disappearance of Branson Perry: Investigation

 On April 12, Perry's grandmother, Jo Ann, stopped by his home and found the house unlocked and deserted.
 She found this unusual and called the residence periodically over the next several days, but got no answer.
 Upon calling Perry's mother, Rebecca Klino, she found she had not spoken to him either.
 Bob was discharged from the hospital several days later than planned and, after his release, he and Klino filed a missing person report on April 17.
 Ground search parties were organized by Nodaway County police within a 15 mi radius of the Perry residence.
 Numerous fields, farms, and abandoned buildings were searched, but the efforts proved fruitless.
 During a search of the property, police were unable to locate the jumper cables Perry had purportedly left to return in the shed; two weeks later, however, they were found just inside the door.

 Over the following month and a half, over one hundred people were interviewed in Perry's disappearance.
 Jena, who had been at Perry's home the day of the disappearance, admitted to law enforcement that he had recently been experimenting with marijuana and amphetamines.
 A family member also informed police that Perry had a bottle of Valium in his possession the day he disappeared.
 Law enforcement questioned drug acquaintances of Perry's in St. Joseph, but all stated they had not seen him and each passed polygraph examinations.
-Further investigation into the local drug trade was undertaken, but no discernable leads were uncovered despite rumors that Perry owed drug dealers money.
+Further investigation into the local drug trade was undertaken, but no discernible leads were uncovered despite rumors that Perry owed drug dealers money.
 Bob initially suspected that his son had left to stay with friends in Kansas City.
 Because Perry did not have a working car at the time, Bob presumed he may have hitchhiked.

 Jack Wayne Rogers

 On April 10, 2003, law enforcement arrested Jack Wayne Rogers, a 59-year-old Presbyterian minister and Boy Scout leader.
-Rogers was arrested on charges of first-degree assault and practicing medicine without a license after removing a trans woman's genitals in a makeshift gender reassignment surgery at a hotel in Columbia.
+Rogers was arrested on charges of first-degree assault and practicing medicine without a license after removing a transgender woman's genitals in a makeshift gender reassignment surgery at a hotel in Columbia, Missouri.